Create Your Soft Life

 Why Evening Routines Matter

 This week, I challenge you to reflect on how you currently spend your evenings.
-Then ask yourself: Are those habits helping you sleep better, reduce stress and anxiety, and boost your mental focus and productivity for the next day?
+Then ask yourself: Are those habits helping you relax, sleep better, reduce stress and anxiety, and boost your mental focus and productivity for the next day?
 If the answer is no, I encourage you to keep reading–and let’s talk about how you can start creating a relaxing evening routine for yourself by tonight.

 First, Build Your System–Then, The Routine Will Follow